dragthor/dragthor.github.com/_posts/2016-03-30-zurb-foundation-6-whats-new.markdown

 ##Final Thoughts

 Zurb [Foundation 6 for Sites](http://foundation.zurb.com/sites/docs/) is good and carefully considered for both designers and frontend developers.
 Download it.
 Try it.
 Contribute to it.
 Help make it better.
 Heck, share some knowledge with a backend developer too!
 While not as mature as Foundation 5 and with less tests, Foundation 6 should be your mobile first responsive strategy going forward.
+Please stay tuned for future posts that take a deeper dive into specific components, tools, and features.

 Disclaimer – I am a Foundation fan, user, and minor open source contributor.